SeaOfNodes/Simple/chapter06/README.md

 ## Discussion

-With the changes above, our peephol optimization is able to fold dead code when an `if` statement has a condition that evaluates to `true` or `false` at compile time.
+With the changes above, our peephole optimization is able to fold dead code when an `if` statement has a condition that evaluates to `true` or `false` at compile time.

 Let's look at a simple example below: